 Also, what about the school board?
 What about your pastor, board of pastors or finance council?
 Are they going to support a prolonged period of change, or would they like to get through the change as soon as possible?
 If all the change is put on the table as one “big” change, then it is perceived as one big change and not a lot of little changes.
 Once again, ASK them what they would rather support – one big change, or a prolonged period of little changes that keep happening for the next five to ten years.
-If you believe that change is necessary, and they put a third alternative on the table – no change – that would be your sign to either present them the “Change or Die” article, or start looking for your next leadership opportunity.
+If you believe that change is necessary, and they put a third alternative on the table – no change.
+If you know that changes need to be made, yet the consensus is that no changes are made, then you know what your next steps are.

 3) Do you really know how to measure the effect of your change?
 If you implement only one item at a time, it will take some time to measure the result.
 The timeline could then look like this: Implement change –> evaluate –> adjust –> reevaluate –> implement second change –> evaluate –> adjust –> reevaluate –> repeat as necessary.
 While this model can allay the fear associated with constant change, this REALLY extends the timeline.
 More importantly, since change means more change, your change could have an unintended consequence that must be attended to, creating the need to implement another change that was not planned for.
 Suddenly, your long-range timeline collapses and you’re back once again to fighting fires, herding cats or trying to grab gelatin.